dankelley/nota/README-developer.rst

     python3 setup.py sdist
     python3 setup.py bdist_wheel --universal

 (Update 2019-May-24: the bdist method fails for me.)
+(Update 2020-Aug-17: the bdist method works for me, now.)
 After this, the ``dist`` directory will contain some packages.

 Installing package locally
 --------------------------